sharmaraghav644/LoanDefaultPredictionApp/README.md

 | **Actual 1** | 5621        | 279         |

 - **Real-time Predictions**: Receive immediate loan default predictions based on your input.

+## Sample Output

+After entering loan details and clicking the **Submit** button (this is a sample case), the app displays an AI-powered risk analysis like this:

+🤖 **AI-Powered Risk Analysis**
+Based on the input data, the predicted chance of default is **5.30%**.

+This is considered a **Low Risk** loan.
+The applicant demonstrates strong indicators for repayment, such as a good credit score and stable income.

+📚 **Relevant Information for Your Situation**
+📊 **Risk Level:** Low (5.3% chance of default)

+✅ **Factors Supporting This Application:**
+- 📖 Debt-to-Income (DTI) Impact
+- 📖 Education & Financial Literacy
+- 📖 Co-Signer Benefits

+✅ **Low Risk:** This application shows good indicators for successful loan repayment.

 ## Visualizations